theupdateframework/taps/tap7.md

 # Let's say that this Updater implementation doesn't support mirrors - it just
 # uses one location for the repository.
 (Default is true.)
 mirror-support: false

+# If TAP 4 (multi-repository / map file support) is not supported, set the
+# following.
+(Default is true.)
+tap4-support: false
 ...
 ```